Chemistry, BS

 Global Experience

-When studying abroad, chemistry students can gain valuable experience in a diverse set of programs, and they acquire heightened skills in communication, critical thinking and leadership which will enable them to stand out competitively in their chosen field.
-Students earn ASU credit for completed courses while staying on track for graduation.
+When studying abroad, chemistry students can gain valuable experience in a diverse set of programs.
+They acquire heightened skills in communication, critical thinking and leadership, enabling them to stand out competitively in their chosen field.
+Students earn ASU credit for completed courses while they stay on track for graduation.

 Program Contact Information